Rita Ali: Formative years

 Ali is the daughter of Robert and Nora Bryant.
 She has an older sister, Robin, and younger brother, Robert.
-She spent her early years in Hannibal, Missouri, and subsequently relocated with her family to Peoria, Illinois during the 1960s when she was six years old.
+She spent her early years in Hannibal, Missouri, and subsequently relocated with her family to Peoria, Illinois during 1964, when she was six years old.

 Ali was a 1976 graduate of Manual High School.
 A single parent following her graduation, she began her college education at Bradley University with the help of a full-tuition scholarship (the Romeo B. Garrett Scholarship), and attended classes there for two years until financial circumstances forced her to temporarily leave school to work full time.
 Thirty years later, she was a doctoral candidate in organization and management at Capella University in Minneapolis, Minnesota in 2006, having previously earned her bachelor's degree in human services management from the University of Illinois Springfield and her master's degree in education administration from Bradley University.

 As Rita Bryant, she met her future husband, Bashir Ali, while they were both employed by the City of Peoria's Central Illinois Private Industry Council.
 She and Ali were married on May 6, 1996, and have four daughters and nine grandchildren.
 Bashir Ali has been the director of workforce development for the City of Peoria since 1987.